NexusBot-official/Nexus/README.md

 Tired of paying for premium bots?
 Want **better security** AND **save money**? nexus is your answer.

-nexus is an **open-source Discord security bot** that matches everything the leading competitor offers, adds AI-powered features they don't have, and costs **$0/month**.
+nexus is an **open-source Discord security bot** that matches everything Wick offers, adds AI-powered features they don't have, and costs **$0/month**.

 ## ⚔️ Nexus vs Competition